-At present, the Company does not have any plans to establish or operate any brick-and-mortar retail store locations within the Netherlands, and intends to continue to utilize Smart Shop operators within the Netherlands, and the E-Commerce Platform, to distribute and offer for sale the Company's brand of truffles.
-Similarly, the Company does not have any plans to engage in the distribution, sale and marketing of its products in any jurisdiction outside of the Netherlands.
-However, the Company may in the future expand in to one or more additional jurisdictions at such time as market and regulatory conditions present a legal and viable business opportunity for the expansion of the Company's business into such jurisdictions.
+At present, the Company is considering plans to either purchase or establish and operate a brick-and-mortar retail flag ship store, and potential other locations within the Netherlands.
+It also, intends to continue to utilize Smart Shop operators within the Netherlands, and the E-Commerce Platform, to distribute and offer for sale the Company's brand of truffles.
+The Company is also considering plans to engage in the distribution, sale and marketing of its products in jurisdictions outside of the Netherlands at such time as market and regulatory conditions present a legal and viable business opportunity for the expansion of the Company's business into such jurisdictions.
 There can be no assurance as to the timing or completion of any such expansion.